Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Food & Diet Requirements 🦴

-The Vizsla Doberman is a medium-sized, muscular dog that requires a high-quality diet to feed its muscles and remain healthy.
+The Vizsla Doberman is a medium-sized, muscular dog that requires a high-quality diet to feed their muscles and remain healthy.
 The best food for this mixed breed is specially formulated for large or active breeds.
 Choose commercial foods with real meat as the first ingredient to ensure your pup gets a high-quality protein source.
 It’s best to steer clear of grain-free diets unless your veterinarian recommends it, as there may be a link between such diets and dilated myocardiopathy (DCM).
 A Doberman is already predisposed to developing DCM, so it’s best to consult your vet before opting for a diet that may cause issues.

 Feed your Vizsla Doberman an age-appropriate diet, as the nutritional needs of your dog as a puppy will differ from when it reaches adulthood.